Hanse00/hanse00.github.io/content/posts/im-not-worried-for-my-career.md

 But what if the code I *wrote* for them was never *mine* in the first place?

 Legal battles are unfolding to answer questions exactly like this, [developers are suing GitHub](https://githubcopilotlitigation.com/), and [newspapers are suing OpenAI](https://www.reuters.com/legal/transactional/ny-times-sues-openai-microsoft-infringing-copyrighted-work-2023-12-27/).

+What exactly the answers to these legal questions will be, I don't know.
+But if I was hiring people to do work for me, I'd err on the side of wanting to be confident the work actually belongs to me.

+# The Computer Knows How - Not Why

+Drawing another analogy to the physical world: there are [many ways to build a bridge](https://en.wikipedia.org/wiki/List_of_bridge_types).
+Each bridge type undoubtedly has a laundry list of pros and cons, costs, time to build, difficulty to service, ability to withstand natural disassters, and more.
+I'm not a civil engineer, and I have no idea how these different bridge types stack up against each other.
+But I mention all of this, because the same characteristics are true about software.

+There are many ways to build working software, from monoliths to microservices, dynamic vs. statically linked dependencies, object oriented vs. functional.
+As with bridges, there are many choices to make along the way when designing software, and there is no one *correct* answer.
+It takes understanding the context in which you are building, to make the best possible choice.

+* Are we trying to get someone out the door as fast as possible, to demo to potential investors, so that we can get money to build the *real thing* later?

+* Are we building in a life-or-death scenario, where the guaranteed correctness of our software outweighs financial concerns?

+* Do we anticipate that our code will be in use for months, years, or decades?
+The longer it is, the more likely we will need to deal with transitioning to new hardware, new maintanence staff, etc.

+These and more, are the kinds of considerations that set you up to design software fit for its purpose.
+As it stands, there's no indication LLMs will be capable of taking on this mental labor.